Olex2/Olex2Manual/Tasks/geometric_analysis_of_structures.md

 ## Overlaying Structures
 It is frequently useful to be able to overlay structures either to compare the orientation of common fragments in the same structure (e.g. when Z'>1) or between two different structures (e.g. a different polymorph, structures before and after a phase transition or spin-crossover).
 Overlaying the structures makes it much simpler to identify differences.

->OLEX2 Before trying to overlay structures delete all Q-peaks, e.g. type kill $Q.
+> OLEX2 Before trying to overlay structures delete all Q-peaks, e.g. type kill $Q.

 ### Automatically overlaying fragments in the same structure
 In situations where there are two fragments in the structure with the same connectivity, under `@Tools|Overlay` click on Match All Fragments.
 Olex2 will overlay the structures on the screen and calculates a root mean square distance (RMSD) deviation for overlay of the fragments which is displayed on the graphics screen with and without inversion, alternatively type match.
-To return to unmatched fragments click on UnMatch or type fuse.
+To return to unmatched fragments click on UnMatch or type `CODE fuse`.

->OLEX2 The automatic matching does not always work if there is disorder in a molecule (try matching selected atoms) or it is of high symmetry.
+> OLEX2 The automatic matching does not always work if there is disorder in a molecule (try matching selected atoms) or it is of high symmetry.
 In the case of a high symmetry example, try hiding hydrogen atoms (Ctrl+H) or manually change an atom type to break the symmetry, this is because the graph matching algorithm does not use pattern recognition for the optimisation, and high symmetry can introduce a large number of possible permutations, e.g. a CH3 group increases the number of permutations by 6.

 ### Matching selected atoms in the same structure
 If the automatic matching did not work or different atoms are required to be matched, it is possible to match selected atoms.

-Select 3 atoms in the first fragment and then 3 atoms in the second fragment in the order to be matched and under Tools | Overlay select Match Selected Atoms.
-To return to the unmatched structure, click on UnMatch or type fuse.
+Select 3 atoms in the first fragment and then 3 atoms in the second fragment in the order to be matched and under `@Tools|Overlay` select Match Selected Atoms.
+To return to the unmatched structure, click on UnMatch or type `CODE fuse`.

-`@Tools|Overlay|Mode Match This mode enables interactive matching by a maximum of three pairs of atoms.
+`@Tools|Overlay|Mode Match` This mode enables interactive matching by a maximum of three pairs of atoms.
 The first pair of atoms are superimposed, the second one causes the rotation to minimize the distance between the atoms of the second pair, the third pair causes rotation around the line formed by the first and second pair to minimize the difference between the atoms of the third pair.
 Hit ESC to exit this mode.
-To return to the unmatched structures click on UnMatch or type fuse.
+To return to the unmatched structures click on UnMatch or type `CODE fuse`.

 ### Overlaying molecules from different structures
 Click on `@Tools|Overlay|Overlay Structure` to overlay a second structure.
 The two structures now appear on the right and left hand side of the graphics screen and the user-selected matching mode is automatically set up.